-3.)
-Remember the importance of play.
 Of course, pre-professional dance training is a serious business.
 But it is important to remember that all students, regardless of their age or future ambitions, can benefit from play.
 To motivate your dance students, make sure to include moments of levity, fun, and silliness in class.
-Play can be an important escape from the sober and at times scary realities of the world, and most students are simply not getting enough of it right now due to online schooling and social distancing.
+Play can be an important escape from the sobering and at times scary realities of the world, and most students are simply not getting enough of it right now due to online schooling and social distancing.
 Moreover, research shows that students of all ages actually learn through play.
 Play is not a “break” from dance learning – it can (and should) be an important part of the learning process itself.
 Thoughtfully designed games and creative activities can teach students new dance skills, all while keeping them motivated and having fun!
-Bonus: Make incorporating play into your lesson plans a breeze with The Holistic Collection of Dance Activities for the Winter Season, featuring 15 ready-to-use educational dance games that celebrate all things winter.
-Learn more about how I teach ballet technique through play in this blog post.

-5.)
-Point your dance students toward new sources of inspiration.
-I was about ready to give up on my ballet training in high school, until I was introduced to my first choreography workshop.
-This new creative outlet breathed life into my passion for dance, and motivated me to continue on through college and beyond!
+I was about ready to give up on my ballet training in high school, until I participated in my first choreography workshop.
+This new creative outlet breathed life into my passion for dance, and motivated me to continue on with my training through college and beyond!
 Through the power of Zoom and other online resources, we can motivate our dance students by introducing them to new dance styles, new artistic outlets, and new ways of thinking about dance.
 Some easy ways to do this include:

 - Bring in an online teacher for a special workshop, or even to sub your own class.
-If finances are tight, you can make a trade agreement with a teacher in another city or state.
-They teach your students online one night, and then you return the favor with their students.
+If finances are tight, you can make a trade agreement with a teacher in another city or state: they can teach your students online one night, and then you return the favor with their students another time.

 - Recommend books on dance, dance related magazines, and dance blogs and podcasts.
 Check your local library to see what dance books are available to borrow.